dreamsxin/ext-async/README.md

 You can set an `activator` callback, that will be called whenever the scheduler is not running and the first task is scheduled for execution.
 This allows for easy integration of the task scheduler with event loops as you can register the run method as future tick (react) or defer watcher (amp).

-The `adapter` callback is called whenever an object that does not implement `Awaitable` is passed to `Task::await()`.
-This provides an easy way to adapt promises (react, amp, ...) to the `Awaitable` interface using adapter classes.

 ```php
 namespace Concurrent;